Zy0exe/zyo-gang/README.md

 1 - Download the file

-2 - drag n drop the folder zyo_gang in resources
+2 - drag n drop the folder zyo-gang in resources

-3 - add to server.cfg or resources.cfg "start zyo_gang" without the ""
+3 - add to server.cfg or resources.cfg "start zyo-gang" without the ""

 4 - Enjoy $$